 Traditional shingles perform best with the heavy duty felt underlayments.
 The fifteen pound felt underlayments provide a good protection along with promoting high degree of air ventilation.

-Whereas, metal roofs perform extremely well with synthetic underlayments.
+Whereas, metal roofs perform extremely well with synthetic roofing underlayment.
 They offer a very high degree of resistance to heating which is the major issue with metal roofing.
 With the sun blazing hot, metal roofs have a tendency to absorb and transfer the heat into the house.
-With the synthetic underlayments, this issue of transfer of heat gets resolved.
+With the synthetic roofing underlayment, this issue of transfer of heat gets resolved.

 You don’t have much control over the manufacturing quality of the underlayments being produced.
 But what you can do is to look out for the product warranty which each of the brands give.
 A 10 year, 20 year or a 30 year warranty is an indication of the quality of the underlayment being offered by the manufacturers.